Paragliding: Wing

+The speed range of paragliders is typically 22–55 km/h, from stall speed to maximum speed.
+Achieving maximum speed requires the use of speedbar, or trimmers.
+Without these, and without applying brakes, a paraglider is at its trim speed, which is typically 32–40 km/h and often at the best glide ratio, too.
+High-performance paragliders meant for competitions may achieve faster accelerated flight, as do speedwings, due to their small size and different profile.

 For storage and carrying, the wing is usually folded into a stuffsack (bag), which can then be stowed in a large backpack along with the harness.
-For pilots who may not want the added weight or fuss of a backpack, some modern harnesses include the ability to turn the harness inside out such that it becomes a backpack.
+Some modern harnesses include the ability to turn the harness inside out such that it becomes a backpack, saving weight and space.

 Paragliders are unique among human-carrying aircraft in being easily portable.
 The complete equipment packs into a rucksack and can be carried easily on the pilot's back, in a car, or on public transport.
 In comparison with other air sports, this substantially simplifies travel to a suitable takeoff spot, the selection of a landing place and return travel.

 Tandem paragliders, designed to carry the pilot and one passenger, are larger but otherwise similar.
 They usually fly faster with higher trim speeds, are more resistant to collapse, and have a slightly higher sink rate compared to solo paragliders.

 Harness

 The pilot is loosely and comfortably buckled into a harness, which offers support in both the standing and sitting positions.
-Most harnesses have foam or airbag protectors underneath the seat and behind the back to reduce the impact on failed launches or landings.
+Most harnesses have protectors made out of foam or other materials underneath the seat and behind the back to reduce the impact on failed launches or landings.
 Modern harnesses are designed to be as comfortable as a lounge chair in the sitting or reclining position.
 Many harnesses even have an adjustable lumbar support.
 A reserve parachute is also typically connected to a paragliding harness.

 Harnesses also vary according to the need of the pilot, and thereby come in a range of designs, mostly: